Cora L. V. Scott: Biography

 She returned to the United States in 1875, and became pastor of a Spiritualist church in Chicago.
 She would hold this position for the rest of her life.
 In 1878 she married William Richmond, who helped her by learning shorthand so he could record her lectures for publication.

 In 1893 she delivered a presentation on Spiritualism at the Parliament of the World's Religions in Chicago.

 That year she helped found the National Spiritualist Association, and was elected its first vice-president.

 For the next twenty years she spoke at the Association's annual conference.

 Cora Scott Richmond died at the age of 82 on January 3, 1923, in Chicago, Illinois.

 Beliefs

-Cora was a critic of evolution, in a number of lectures she dismissed evolution:
+Cora was a denier of evolution.
+In a number of lectures she dismissed evolution: